-Financial institutions and investors make money by putting their capital at risk.
+Financial institutions and investors make money by putting capital at risk.
 The underlying idea is fairly simple – returns from this exercise will not just compensate them for bearing the risk but will also allow the original capital base to grow.
 Over the years some effective rules of thumbs, guidelines, benchmarks and processes have been developed and tested that allow the industry to identify, understand, measure, allocate and distribute risk.

 - Default Risk: Failure to make interest or principal payment or violation of loan covenants.
 Factors such as business cycle volatility, excessive leverage or intense competition may lead to default.
-In corporate bankruptcy or dissolution, secured bondholders and senior debt holders may receive some funds from the distribution of corporate assets, it is very rare to recover the entire value of the loan.
+In corporate bankruptcy or dissolution, secured bondholders and senior debt holders may receive some funds from the distribution of corporate assets, it is rare to recover the entire value of the loan.

 that the risk of default has increased, and the interest rate currently being charged is not adequate to compensate the lender for the risk he is bearing.

 Banks are highly leveraged institutions.
 It is not uncommon for a bank to finance 90% of its assets from deposits and other liabilities.
 When a bank lends, it puts a large chunk of these deposits at work in combination with a small % of its equity.
 When a risk is classified and priced accurately, the bank expects to earn a decent return on its capital as well as the borrowed amounts put to work.
 When a risk is classified and priced inaccurately, the bank is at risk for losing capital as well as borrowed funds.
 It doesn’t take a large number of these classification and pricing errors to wipe out a bank.
 Which is why credit analysis and credit decision-making processes have a direct impact on a lending institutions profitability and survival prospects.
 The following points put this in perspective

 - A scientific assessment of credit risk of borrowers helps minimize losses from default.
 In the interest of their own profitability, banks have to ensure that the probability of default is low.